tothemoon-org/extension-blocks/spec.md

 - Start time: TBD
 - Timeout: TBD

+Because extblk depends on the segwit deployment, extblk rules must remain unenforced until `segwit` also reaches its active state.

 ### Deactivation

 Miners may vote on deactivation of the extension block via the 28th BIP9